sensedeep/dynamodb-onetable/README.md

 #### async createTable(params)

 Create a DynamoDB table based upon the needs of the specified OneTable schema.
-The table configuration can be augmented by supplying additional createTable configuration via the `params`.
+The table configuration can be augmented by supplying additional createTable configuration via the `params.provisioned`.
 See [DynamoDB CreateTable](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#createTable-property) for details.

 #### async deleteItem(properties, params = {})